Updated September 2017

 .
 Note that the Flapjack Backpack is our Editors' Choice laptop backpack and might be a better option for you.

-Read full review: Osprey FlapJack Courier
+Read review: Osprey FlapJack Courier

 Best Buy for a Tight Budget